Boundary pairs associated with quadratic forms: Resolvent formulae and spectral relations

-We can now prove some important consequences of Krein's resolvent formula, namely the following spectral relation: \begin{theorem} Assume that $(\Gamma,\HSaux)$ is a boundary pair associated with the quadratic form $\qf h$ and let $\lambda \in \C \setminus \spec \HDir$.
+We can now prove some important consequences of Krein's resolvent formula and other formulae for the \DtN\ operator.
+In particular, we have the following spectral relations: \begin{theorem} Assume that $(\Gamma,\HSaux)$ is a boundary pair associated with the quadratic form $\qf h$ and let $\lambda \in \C \setminus \spec \HDir$.
 Then the following assertions are true:

 \end{theorem} \begin{proof} \itemref{krein1.i}~Let $\phi \in \ker \Lambda(\lambda)$ and $h:=S(\lambda) \phi$, then

 for $g \in \HS^1$ by the definition of $\qf l_\lambda$ in~\eqref{eq:def.dn.z}, hence $h \in \dom \HNeu$ and $(\HNeu-\lambda) h =0$.